-Pleasant Hill Elementary is a Green Step school.
-We have several ongoing school-wide projects taking place in each of three categories: Conserve, Protect, and Restore.
-For all of the activities described below, it is clear that our students are at the very center of all of the learning and doing.
+Pleasant Hill Elementary is a Green Step School.
+PHES has several ongoing school-wide projects taking place in each of three categories: Conserve, Protect, and Restore.
+For each of the activities described below, it is clear that our students are at the very center of all of the learning and doing.
 Also, there are many opportunities for students to teach others.
 For example, the students use the information about recycling to measure and graph the quantities collected and to make presentations in class about their findings.
-They also teach our school community on a grand scale.
+In non-COVID times, they also teach our school community on a grand scale.

-1. Teachers collect recyclable paper in bins in their classrooms.
-Once these bins are full, students dump the paper into central containers in each of 5 workrooms around the school.
-The paper is then taken to our local recycling facility by volunteers.
+1. Recycle: Teachers collect recyclable paper, aluminum, and plastics in bins in their classrooms.
+Once these bins are full, students dump the paper into central containers placed around the school.
+Our recycling company then picks it up.

-4. Our school participates in the “Shoes for Water” project all year round.
-This is a program started by a church pastor in Greenville, SC.
-In our commons area, we have a large collection box where students, teachers, staff and community members can drop off shoes, old and new.
+3. Reuse: Our school participates in the “Shoes for Water” project all-year round.
+This is a program started by a pastor in Greenville, South Carolina.
+In the PHES commons area, we have a large collection box where students, teachers, staff and community members can drop off shoes, old and new.
 The shoes are picked up, packed up, and sent to Kenya.
 Members of the church in that country sell the shoes.
 The money collected is used to build wells for clean drinking water.

-1. Using composted material helps to enrich and restore the earth’s soil.
+1. Outdoor composting: Using composted material helps to enrich and restore the earth’s soil.
 Our Green Team purchased a large composting barrel a few years ago, and it is placed in a central area outside.
 Teachers regularly drop off grass clippings there.
-Students collect apple cores and banana peels from the cafeteria and place them into the composter.
+Students place apple cores and banana peels into the composter.
 Then students make sure that the barrel is consistently rotated.
-The composted material will be ideal for enhancing the soil used by students in our school’s garden bed.
+The composted material will be ideal for enhancing the soil used by students in our school’s garden beds.

-2. Students learn about gardening in our 6 raised garden beds.
+3. School Garden: Students learn about gardening in our raised garden beds in the back of the school and front of the school.
 They planted many edible plants in the early fall.
-The students watered and cared for the plants, and ultimately harvested the vegetables.
+The students water and care for the plants, and ultimately harvest the vegetables.